 Akayama didn’t appreciate her body being called a vessel.
 She felt like a file on a computer which could be duplicated or deleted.
-“Send me to the water world.
-My first task is generating landmass with sub-aqueous extrusion—that is, I’ll open underwater magma vents.”
+“Send me to the water-world.
+My first task is generating landmass with sub-aqueous extrusion—that is, I’ll open underwater magma-vents.”

 “I know what sub-aqueous extrusion is,” said the planet.
 “I know everything you know.”

-Akayama pat her lab coat pocket.
+Akayama pat her lab-coat pocket.
 “I’ve got a cockroach.”

 “I’m not putting my minds into worms.”

 “You don’t have to, but I’ve never made life before, so let’s start with worms.”
-Akayama felt violent vibrations as awful acceleration pressed her into the floor.
+Akayama felt violent vibrations as awful acceleration pressed her against the floor.
 “We’ll work our way up to humans.”